Governess & Tutor Service

 Interpersonal Skills

-Exceptional communication abilities, emotional intelligence, cultural sensitivity, and capacity to inspire intellectual curiosity.
+Strong communication abilities, emotional intelligence, cultural sensitivity, and capacity to inspire curiosity.
 Strong references from families, educational institutions, and colleagues attesting to character and professional excellence.

 What Families Receive